UMEssen/Body-and-Organ-Analysis/README.md

 ### Environment Variables
 Set up the environment variables by changing the corresponding line in `.env`, if you do not need a specific environment variable, please delete it from `.env`.
 You can find an example environment file in [.env_sample](./.env_sample).
+- `LOCAL_WEIGHTS_PATH`: The local paths where the TotalSegmentator (and BCA) weights should be stored after downloading.
+It is also possible to remove this variable, and the weights will be stored in the container.
+However, this means that the weights will be downloaded every time the container is newly created. **Note**: Please create the local directory before if you are not using the root user, this avoids having to change the permissions later.
+If you want the weights to be stored within the container, you can just remove lines 47 and 80 from [docker-compose.yml](./docker-compose.yml). **Note 2**: The BCA weights are currently not available but are coming soon!
 - `RABBITMQ_USERNAME`: Select a username for your user for the task broker, which is going to manage the tasks coming from the Orthanc instance.
 You can skip this if you already have a RabbitMQ instance running.
 If you use your instance, please read the [Notes-on-RabbitMQ](#Notes-on-RabbitMQ) section below.
 - `RABBITMQ_PASSWORD`: Select a safe password for the broker.
 You can skip this if you have skipped the step above.
 - `CELERY_BROKER`: The default is `amqp://TODO:TODO@rabbitmq/`, where you have to substitute the first TODO with `RABBITMQ_USERNAME`, and the second TODO with `RABBITMQ_PASSWORD`.
 If you already have a RabbitMQ instance running, you can use that URL instead.